 It is the policy of the public library to provide differing points of view within its collection.
 The Hawkins County Library System does not endorse particular beliefs or views.
 Using the selection criteria described in the Collection Development Policy, the library endeavors to provide a collection of materials that reflects the diversity of viewpoints and interests within the community the library serves.

 The Library System will not indicate, through use of labels or other devices, particular philosophies or moral situations expressed in a book.
 Library materials will not be marked or identified to show approval or disapproval of the contents.
 Nothing will be sequestered except for the express purpose of protecting it from injury or theft

 RESPONSIBILITY FOR SELECTION

-The final responsibility for the selection of materials at the Hawkins County Library System rests with the Library Director, who operates within the framework of policies adopted by the Library Board members in accordance with the System’s Collection Development Policy.
+The final responsibility for the selection of materials at the Hawkins County Library System rests with the Branch Managers with the approval of the Library Director, who operates within the framework of policies adopted by the Library Board members in accordance with the System’s Collection Development Policy.
 All professional staff members have collection development responsibilities.
 All staff members and library patrons may recommend material for consideration and are encouraged to do so.

 SELECTION GUIDELINE AND CRITERIA